Odin-SMR/qsmr/Settings/q_fields.rst

    be >= 0.

 INVEMODE
    A string.
-A short string maning the inversion set-up used.
+A short string naming the inversion set-up used.

 LO_COMMON
    A boolean.
 If true, the initial value of LO frequencies are set to be